SuperIlu/DOjS/README.md

 You can find me on [Twitter](https://twitter.com/dec_hl) if you want...

 # Download and quick start
-**You can find binary releases on the [GitHub release page](https://github.com/SuperIlu/DOjS/releases).** Just extract the contents of the archive and run DOjS.
+**You can find binary releases on the [GitHub release page](https://github.com/SuperIlu/DOjS/releases).** Just extract the contents of the archive and run `DOjS.exe`.

 DOjS runs in [Dosbox](https://www.dosbox.com/) and on real hardware or a virtual machine with MS-DOS, [FreeDOS](https://www.freedos.org/) or any DOS based Windows like Windows 95/98/ME.
 To use 3Dfx/Glide support you need a Voodoo card or [DOSBox-X](https://github.com/joncampbell123/dosbox-x/releases) (see below).

 If you run it on real hardware you need at least a **80386 with 4MB**.
 I recommend a **Pentium class machine (>= 100MHz) with at least 32MB RAM**.
 The example files run fine on an Athlon 1GHz and with 256MB RAM.

 The following hardware/functions are available:
 * 8/16/24 and 32 bit 2D graphics.
-On 32bit display modes alpha channel transparency is available.
+On 24/32bit display modes alpha channel transparency is available.
 * Keyboard input
 * Mouse input
 * Joystick/Joyport input